On the lookout for untouristy things to do in Cannes? A local lets us in on the city’s best kept secrets.

 So for those of you who are ready to experience the city like the locals do, here’s our pick of the best (and not-so-obvious) things to do in Cannes.

 Psst: wondering where to stay during your time in the city?
-Check out the curated listings for Cannes on HotelsCombined, which is where we alllllways find the best deals on accommodation.
+Check out curated listings and real reviews for Cannes’ hotels on TripAdvisor.

 Authentic things to do in Cannes, France